MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-accounting-internal-projects.md

 - Time transactions are posted by debiting the **Cost** account and crediting the **Payroll allocation** account.
 - Expense transactions are posted by debiting the **Cost** account and crediting the **Offset account for expense**.

-If the project is associated with a project contract after transactions are posted to the project, during the association, the system reverses all accumulated transactions and creates new billable transactions.
-These billable transactions follow the accounting rules defined in respective Project cost and revenue profile.
+After transactions are posted to the project, if the project is associated with a project contract, the system reverses all accumulated transactions and creates new billable transactions.
+The billable transactions follow the accounting rules defined in respective Project cost and revenue profile.